One-Health-Research-Consulting/open-rvfcast/README.md

 An important factor in evaluating the potential for a future outbreak is the history of outbreaks in a region.
-Recent nearby outbreaks can amplify the likelihood of an outbreak occurring at a given location, while older outbreaks may reduce the risk by increasing local resistance, reflecting prior exposure to the disease.
+Recent nearby outbreaks can amplify the likelihood of an outbreak occurring at a given location, while older outbreaks might reduce the risk by influencing the resistance landscape, reflecting a history of prior exposure to the disease.

 To account for the influence of outbreak history, we generated outbreak exposure weights for both recent and historical outbreaks.
 These weights